 - Melt the butter in a saucepan with the brown sugar over medium heat; bring to a boil and reduce heat.
 Simmer the mixture until thickened, about five minutes.
 Ladle the hot sugar mixture over the matzos, spreading the mixture over the matzos with a rubber spatula.

 - Bake in the preheated oven until the sugar mixture is bubbling and thick, about 20 minutes.
 Set aside to cool until the toffee coating is firm, about 15 minutes.

 - Place the semi-sweet chocolate chips into a microwave-safe bowl and microwave on low until the chips are just melted.
 (Do not let the chocolate overheat or scorch.)
 Spread the melted chocolate over the toffee-coated matzos.
 Place the baking sheets into the refrigerator until the treats are cold, about 30 minutes.
-Remove the matzos from the foil, break up into pieces, and store in an airtight container or plastic bags in refrigerator or freezer.
+Remove the matzos from the foil, break up into pieces, and store in an airtight container or plastic bags in the refrigerator or freezer.

 Then there is the kugel, a casserole with as many variations as there are cooks (they can be sweet or savory).
-Of course, no one’s ever comes close to my Bubbe’s (Yiddish for grandmother).
+Of course, no one has ever comes close to my Bubbe’s (Yiddish for grandmother).
 Although that recipe will stay a family secret, here is one from a cookbook by Susie Fishbein.